Categories

 ii.
 Mechanism of Action

 When DMT crosses the blood-brain barrier, it binds to 5-HT2A receptors in the cortex and other areas of the brain.
-The activation of 5-HT2A receptors is associated with intense alterations in visual perception, mood, and cognition, which are characteristic of the ayahuasca experience.
+The activation of 5-HT2A receptors is associated with intense alterations in visual perception, mood, and cognition, which are characteristic of the Ayahuasca experience.
 This receptor is the same target for classic psychedelics like psilocybin (from “magic mushrooms”) and LSD.

 DMT’s effects are rapid and profound, leading to vivid visual and auditory hallucinations, alterations in time perception, and the sensation of ego dissolution or unity with a larger consciousness.
 These effects are short-lived when DMT is smoked or injected due to rapid degradation by MAO, but when combined with MAO inhibitors like the beta-carbolines in ayahuasca, the effects are prolonged and experienced over several hours.